How do you create a community around your game? Well, it’s hard.

-Some do their developer diaries in traditional formats as seen above, noting down all weekly achievements in the form of a blog post projected through social media.
+Some do their developer diaries in the traditional format seen above, noting down all weekly achievements in the form of a blog post shared through social media.
 It’s super easy, quick and doesn’t cost a dime.

-Game Academy’s guide on starting your own dev diary tells you all you need to know.
-It teaches you how to tell a great story that’s both entertaining yet informative.
+Game Academy’s guide on starting your own development diary tells you all you need to know.
+It lays out how to tell a great story that’s both entertaining yet informative.

 If writing isn’t necessarily for you, or you have the resources to create something more visual, video diaries might be a better option.

-They give you the opportunity to tell your story with the team that created the game.
-This also puts a face on your company and allows you to truly show emotion and passion for your project.
+They allow you to tell your story with the team that created the game.
+This also puts a face on your company and will enable you to show emotion and passion for your project.